 |coaches card marks||5%||normalised average of coaches' marks from current season|

-Where average marks are based on a small number of marks (e.g. less than 3 assessments, less than 12 game report marks, less than 10 coaches cards), the average should be "normalised" by adding in a number of "mean" marks (e.g. 85% for assessments, 3.5 for game report marks and 3.5 for coaches marks) to make up the shortfall.
+Where average marks are based on a small number of marks (e.g. less than 3 assessments, less than 12 game report marks, less than 10 coaches cards, less than 20 peer review marks), the average should be "normalised" by adding in a number of "mean" marks (e.g. 85% for assessments, 3.5 for game report marks and 3.5 for coaches marks, 3.25 for peer review marks) to make up the shortfall.
 This will weaken the impact of unrepresentatively low or high marks.